gopine/diary/2021/September/September 13 (Mon).md

 Integrating Formik and Yup to simplify form validation logic.

 Formik and Yup make it very easy to handle form validation.

+Completed the migration of the forms section using Formik.